parkervg/grammar-guide/README.md

 draft_model.predict(prefix + selected_candidate)
 ```

-> [!'Draft' vs. 'Target' Model]
+> [!TIP]
-> We borrow this terminology from one of the original speculative decoding papers [1](https://arxiv.org/pdf/2302.01318).
+> We borrow "Draft" and "Target" terminology from one of the original speculative decoding papers [1](https://arxiv.org/pdf/2302.01318).
 However, in our case, we consider the model constrained by the grammar which generates very small bits of text to be the 'target' model, since these generations will always be accepted.
 The draft model, then, is the often larger model that generates unconstrained up until we tell it to stop (governed by the `token_lookahead` parameter)

 ### Benchmarks
 The below benchmarks are done on my Macbook M1, with the command `python -m examples.benchmarks.run`.